 - The first scholarship tranche will be released on proof of PhD registration and the opening of a South African bank account.

-- If you have not received a reply within 8 weeks of the closing date, kindly consider your application unsuccessful.
+If you have not received a reply within 8 weeks of the closing date, kindly consider your application as unsuccessful.

 The value of each scholarship is R600,000.
 It will be paid in equal tranches over three years.
 Tranche payments will be conditional on research progress.